geokongo/jquery-autocomplete/README.md

 ### <a name="cache"> Session caching of Data Array </a> ###

-Constantly loading data from a url in order to perform the matches is not very interesting, especially if the data fetched doesn't really change that fast.
+Constantly loading data from a url in order to perform the matches is not very interesting, especially if the data fetched doesn't really change that frequently.
 In this case, you can provide greater user experience by using the plugin's in build cache mechanism.

-Autossuggest plugin can store the result of the ajax call in the user's local computer and load it every time as needed, without having to poll the server.
+Autossuggest plugin can store the result of the ajax call in the user's local cache and load it every time as needed, without having to poll the server.
 This would save the user's device's battery power, time and at the same time providing a greater experience.

-This data is store in sessionStorage and is, therefore, only available in the user's current table and the data is cleared as soon as the user closes that browser tab, closes their browser window altogether or shuts down their computer.
+This data is stored in sessionStorage and is, therefore, only available in the user's current tab and the data is cleared as soon as the user closes that browser tab or closes their browser window altogether or shuts down their computer.

 You enable cache in this manner: